Which Font Should I Use For My Book?

 • Caslon – You’ll find Caslon listed as “Adobe Caslon Pro” often in your word processor.
 This is another older style, Serif font with many similarities to Baskerville.
 The major difference to my eye is a slightly smaller character with thicker lines.
 I love this font for nonfiction that still has a casual or lighter subject.

 • Garamond – I like Garamond for fiction too.
 I think of Baskerville for fantasy and literary fiction, while Garamond hits me as more of a sci-fi or thriller type of font.
-It has many of the same elements of Baskerville, including the thickness and balance, with a slightly more modern look.
+It has many of the same elements as Baskerville, including the thickness and balance, with a slightly more modern look.

 • Sabon – Widely regarded as the best font for romance novels, Sabon is a serif typeface based on Garamond.
 The text is simple, yet elegant and legible.
 While most popular with romance writers, Sabon is also terrific as a title or chapter title font when paired with body fonts like Garamond or Baskerville.